Do you charge for an initial visit?

-An orthodontist is a general dentist that has had at least 2 more years of full-time training in orthodontics resulting in a nationally accepted specialty certificate.
-An orthodontist then limits the practice to straightening teeth and dentofacial orthopedics.
+An orthodontist is a general dentist who has had at least 2 additional years of full-time education in orthodontics resulting in a nationally accepted specialty certificate.
+An orthodontist then limits her or his practice to straightening teeth and modifying jaw growth.

 Can I make all my appointments in the afternoon after school/work and late in the day?

 We will do our best to work with your schedules and accommodate your family needs.
-The majority of our patients are students or working adults and we understand the importance of minimizing time away from school and work.
-Unfortunately, we cannot schedule all appointments during the popular late afternoon and early evening hours.
+The majority of our patients are students or working adults, and we understand the importance of minimizing time away from school and work.
+Unfortunately, we cannot schedule long appointments during the popular late afternoon and early evening hours.

-Shorter appointments can be scheduled later in the day whereas longer appointment most often need to be scheduled during the morning or early afternoon.
-However, because most appointments are scheduled six to ten weeks apart, most patients miss very little school/work because of orthodontic appointments.
+Shorter appointments can be scheduled later in the day, whereas longer appointment most often need to be scheduled during the morning or early afternoon.
+However, in that most of our appointments are scheduled six to twelve weeks apart, most patients miss very little school/work because of orthodontic appointments.